 The REI Brimmed Hat has a UPF rating of 50 to protect your face and neck from unwanted UV rays on cloudy days.

-Unfortunately, REI does not specify whether their Waterproof Sombrero is lined with a DWR coating, so you may need to do a little extra proofing on your own.
+Unfortunately, REI does not specify whether this hat is lined with a DWR coating, so you may need to do a little extra proofing on your own.
 And REI only offers it in one color, alloy grey.

 Bottom-Line: The REI Waterproof Brimmed Hat ticks all the boxes for buyers in search of a low-cost, comfortable, and practical hiking hat for all but the heaviest downpours.